Ross Cameron

-Ross Alexander Cameron (born 14 May 1965) is an Australian politician who was a Liberal member of the Australian House of Representatives from March 1996 to October 2004, representing the Division of Parramatta, New South Wales.
+Ross Alexander Cameron (born 14 May 1965) is an Australian politician who was a Liberal Party member of the Australian House of Representatives from 1996 until 2004, representing the division of Parramatta.

 Between 2013 and 2018, he was a contributor and host at Sky News Live, including a controversial stint as a co-host of Outsiders, before his employment was terminated for racist remarks made on air.

+Since 2023, Cameron has served as the president of the New South Wales Libertarian Party.

 Early life

 The son of Jim Cameron, a member of the New South Wales Legislative Assembly, he was born in Sydney, New South Wales, grew up in Turramurra in Sydney and was educated at Knox Grammar School and Sydney University.
 He was a lawyer before entering politics.
 He was policy adviser and research officer to the New South Wales Minister for Transport, Bruce Baird, and an intern to United States Republican Senator Mark Hatfield.

 Member of Parliament

 Cameron was elected to parliament in the 1996 Federal election, winning the Division of Parramatta from the sitting Labor member Paul Elliott.
 A noted orator, he delivered his maiden speech to the House of Representatives without notes.
 Cameron held the traditionally Labor seat of Parramatta for three terms.

 While a member of parliament, Cameron was Parliamentary Secretary to the Minister for Family and Community Services from 2001 to 2003 and Parliamentary Secretary to the Treasurer (Peter Costello) 2003–2004.

 Cameron ran regular prayer meetings for politicians in his office in Parliament House.
 He has also been associated with the American evangelical Christian organisation, The Fellowship.

 Mark Latham wrote of Ross Cameron in 1997: "Ross Cameron, the brilliant but creepy Liberal member for Parramatta, has talked me into participating in his youth leadership forum in Canberra.
 I rather suspect it's a front for mobilising Christian soldiers, plus some quality box for Ross".

 Cameron ran an eight-year campaign while in office against the Parliament House contemporary art collection.